nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+Manage and track deliveries faster than using a typical mouse/GUI driven app.
+Plan and allocate manpower more effectively to prepare for future deliveries.
+Match with the appropriate suppliers to find products correctly.

 ### User stories